 - When you get to the options screen you will need to give the 3Dsensor an IP address, subnet mask and default gateway.
 It is recommended that you configure this device so that it is on the same subnet as the computer and that the default gateway points to the computer that is running the server that will be used to transfer the files.

-- In step 2 you will need to choose your preferred method of transport of files, at this point the device will try and display the files that are in the directory you’ve specified
+- In step 2 you will need to choose your preferred method of transport for files, at this point the device will try and display the files that are in the directory you’ve specified.
+Note: I have seen instances whereby when using FTP it fails if the following isn’t entered.
+You need to specify the username: anonymous and password: password

 - In step 3 select your patches and move to Step 4 where the device will download the files from your computer.
 You will also be advised that you are about to repartition the disk with the new image, proceed if you are happy to continue with the reimaging process.

 Note: If upgrading from one major version to another such as 5.4 to 6.2 you will need to run the above steps twice.
-When you have run the install once and the device has reloaded you simply just run through the settings again following the same process.
+When you have run the install once and the device has reloaded you simply just run through the IP and file transfer settings along with steps 4 & 5 again following the same process.
+You will notice that before the device reloads this time around, you’ll be asked if you want to keep some of the configurations or not, select the best option for you.

 Thanks for reading.